William Shrewsbury Primary School

 Use everyday experiences as learning opportunities.
 Encourage your child to help you with simple jobs around the home, for example gardening, tidying up, baking and cooking.
 This will help them to develop coordination and listening skills as well as independence and self-confidence.
 Explore different ways of being creative:

 Your child is offered a piece of fruit as a snack during each session.
 Encourage them to try a range of different fruit to explore their likes and dislikes and also practise peeling bananas and oranges.
-Encourage your child to be active; play running games, practise riding a bike or a scooter and play simple games with a ball or frisbee.
+Encourage your child to be active; visit the local park, play running games, practise riding a bike or a scooter and play simple games with a ball or frisbee.

 Topics:

-Spring term topics - Winter, Nursery Rhymes, Spring Festivals.
+Spring term topics - Winter, Animals, Spring and Growing Things.